friendofsvelte/state/README.md

 ## Quick Start

-1. Define your types in your `app.d.ts`:
+1. Define your types in your app.d.ts:

 ```typescript
 declare global {